VanLife Header

 Finally, a blazing sunny day dawned.
 I checked the input gauge on Bluetti.
 From the Newpowa 100-watter, it was taking in a steady 59, so almost 60%.
 That’s a good day, though there are sometimes better.

 I unpacked one of the new 200W panels and peeled off the cellophane mask.
 Then I carried it out to BM, opened his rear doors, and unplugged the Newpowa from its extension cord.
-I plugged the 200W in and lifted it up and laid it on the roof, on top of the 100, so I knew that the sun angle et cetera et cetera would be identical to what had been sucking in 59 watts.
+I plugged the 200W in and lifted it up and laid it on the roof, on top of the 100, so I knew that the sun angle et cetera et cetera would be identical to what had just been sucking in 59 watts.

-Eager as all get-out, I scampered around to the side door, climbed and peered at the input gauge.
+Eager as all get-out, I scampered around to the side door, climbed in and peered at the input gauge.
 Would it be 118, the same % but double the watts?
 More?
 Or maybe a respectable 90?

 I stared in disbelief.
 20. Twenty fucking watts.
 Are you shitting me??
 20??
 Nope, then it moved.
 21. 22.
 19. 18.
 19. Back to 20, and stayed there.